tronikos/home-assistant.io/source/_integrations/google_drive.markdown

 {% include integrations/google_oauth.md %}

+## Removing the integration

+{% include integrations/remove_device_service.md %}

 ## Known Limitations

-The integration can only access backup files that it creates in the Home Assistant folder.
+- The integration can only access files that it creates in the Home Assistant folder.
 It cannot access or modify any other files in your Google Drive.

-## Removing the integration

-{% include integrations/remove_device_service.md %}
+- If you remove the integration, the Home Assistant folder in Google Drive is not automatically deleted.
+You have to manually delete it in Google Drive.
+- Every time you add the integration, a new Home Assistant folder is created.
+This is intentional to allow multiple Home Assistant instaces to upload to the same Google Drive account.

 ## Troubleshooting